mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 title: Vaadin And The Problem of Blocking Dialogs
 ---

-Hold on dear reader before you close this blogpost, it's more interesting than in sounds :-D A blocking dialog is a dialog which blocks the code execution until an answer is obtained from the user.
+A blocking dialog is a dialog which blocks the code execution until an answer is obtained from the user.
 For example, in Swing, it is possible to write a code block which shows a confirm dialog, waits until the user clicked the "Yes" or "No" button, then resumes its execution on confirmation and finishes afterwards.
 Something akin to the following: